 The procedure itself is described to a patient as follows: "A cardiac catheterization is a minimally invasive procedure in which we will be assessing the blood vessels of your heart with the use of contrast dye and fluoroscopy.
 The first step of the procedure entails gaining vascular access, most commonly through the radial artery in the wrist, and sometimes through the femoral artery in the groin.
 Once arterial access is obtained, we will use a small catheter (approximately 2 to 3mm in diameter) and wire (approximately 0.014- 0.035 mm in diameter) to gain access to the arteries of the heart.
 Once the arteries are accessed, we will take multiple pictures to look for significant blockages.
 If blockages are present, we will proceed with fixing these lesions with stents and balloons.
 The procedure does care risks of bleeding and infection at the entry site, pain, discomfort, vascular complications, stroke, heart attack, and possible death.
 The risk is generally low (between 1 to 2%), and the benefits of the procedure far outweigh the risk."

 The approach to acute coronary syndrome often is complex as each patient can present within different aspects of the spectrum of the disease.
-The consists of a multidisciplinary approach often termed as a "Heart Team Approach."
+The consists of an interprofessional approach often termed as a "Heart Team Approach."
 This approach usually involves the use of a discussion between multiple health care providers in their approach to coronary artery disease.
 By use of both a surgical and percutaneous viewpoint, the approach to acute coronary syndromes can be in a systematic and safe way.
 [Level 1]

 |||Gallone G,Baldetti L,Pagnesi M,Latib A,Colombo A,Libby P,Giannini F, Medical Therapy for Long-Term Prevention of Atherothrombosis Following an Acute Coronary Syndrome: JACC State-of-the-Art Review.
 Journal of the American College of Cardiology.
 2018 Dec 11; [PubMed PMID: 30522652]|